AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/store-data/streams/streams-add-event.md

 1. (Required) Configure the key property for the event.

     The key property is the index value for the event.
-This property is usually **Timestamp**, but there is no restriction as to what type the index can be within SDS.
-Sometimes it can be another property, like **Index**.
+This property is usually a DateTime value, but there is no restriction as to what data type the index can be within SDS.

     **Key property**